Get a $25 Discount when you mention this website!! Excludes reoccurring clients.

-FEMA is the Federal Emergency Management Agency which in the life of a Land Surveyor one of their duties is to Manage the risk of current and future flooding by having certain policies in place.
+FEMA is the Federal Emergency Management Agency which in the life of a Land Surveyor FEMA's duties are to Manage the risk of current and future flooding by having certain policies in place.
 FEMA receives Flood Data from the local communities and other data that they have obtained, and map their results.
 These results are not specific to any one property, they are results that identify overall flooding.
 These results are what 3rd party agencies use to determine whether or not properties are in a flood zone.

-Land Surveyors will obtain data specific to the property and that is related to FEMA's data and make a comparison to determine whether or not the building or property is in or out of the Flood Zone.
+What we do as Land Surveyors we will obtain data specific to the property and that is related to FEMA's data and make a comparison to determine whether or not the building or property is in or out of the Flood Zone.

 Property owners who are refinancing or buying an existing home and who are are near or in a Flood Zone will on occasion receive a letter from FEMA, your Bank, and or your Insurance Company telling you that you are in a Flood Zone and that you are required to obtain a LOMA or an Elevation Certificate.